Balaklaka/zephyr/doc/connectivity/bluetooth/api/mesh/shell.rst

 	* ``app_idx``: Application index to use for sending.
 	* ``slot_idx``: Index of the local image slot to send.
 	* ``group``: Optional group address to use when communicating with the target nodes.
 If omitted, the DFD server will address each target individually.
+To keep addressing each target individually while changing other arguments, set this argument value to 0.
 	* ``policy_apply``: Optional, set to ``true`` to automatically apply the image once transfer is done.
 	* ``ttl``: Optional.
 TTL value to use when sending.
 Defaults to configured default TTL.
 	* ``timeout_base``: Optional additional value used to calculate timeout values in the firmware distribution process.